 Legal expertise you can rely on.

 For most people, the purchase or sale of a home is the biggest transaction we make in our lives.
-The Arges Law Firm, P.C. is ready to represent the home buyer or the home seller in residential real estate transactions.
+At Arges Law Firm, P.C., we are ready to represent the home buyer or the home seller in residential real estate transactions.

 We will walk you through the documents at closing to make sure you understand everything you are signing.
 We want you to know your rights and obligations under your new mortgage.